LorenzoCorbella74/my-engine-2d/README.md

 ## Game Logic

-The `GameLogic` class is responsible for managing the game's logic, checking the conditions that determine winning, losing, and triggering events in the game.
+The `GameLogic` class is responsible for managing the game's logic, checking the conditions that determine winning, losing, progression and triggering relevant events in the game.

 The `engine.logic.registerGameLogicConditions(obj: GameObject, condition: 'WIN' | 'LOSE' | 'EVENT' = 'WIN')` method is used to register game logic conditions for a specific GameObject.
 The condition parameter determines whether the object is checked for a win condition, lose condition, or event condition.
 By default, the condition is set to 'WIN'.